Khushal Khan Khattak | |

 Parents: | Shahbaz Khan Khattak |

-Khošāl Khān Khaṭak (Pashto: خوشال خان خټک; Urdu, Persian: {{nq|خوشحال خان خٹک; 1613 – 20 February 1689), also known as Khushal Baba (Pushto; Pashto: خوشال بابا), was a 17th-century Pashtun poet, chief, and warrior.[1]
+Khošāl Khān Khaṭak (Pashto: خوشال خان خټک; Urdu, fa|{{nq|خوشحال خان خٹک; 1613 – 20 February 1689), also known as Khushal Baba (ps|خوشال بابا), was a 17th-century Pashtun poet, chief, and warrior.[1]
 Khushal Khan served the Mughal Empire protecting them from Pashtun warriors over most of his lifespan.
 After being expelled from his tribal chiefdom and replaced with his son by his Mughal superiors, Khushal Khan turned against the Mughals.
 Afterwards, Khushal preached the union of all Pashtuns, and encouraged revolt against the Mughal Empire, promoting Pashtun nationalism in the last years of his life through poetry.
-Khushal wrote many works in Pashto but also a few in Persian.
+Much of Khushal's poetry is in Pashto but some is also in Persian.
 Khushal is considered the "father of Pashto literature" and the national poet of Afghanistan.[2]
 [3]

-Khushal's life was spent in serving the Mughal emperor and in his last years he struggled against the Mughal Empire who had fluctuating relations with the Pashtuns of Khyber Pakhtunkhwa (present-day Pakistan) and Zabulistan (present-day Afghanistan).
+Khushal's life was spent in serving the Mughal emperor and in his last years he struggled against the Mughal Empire who had fluctuating relations with the Pashtuns of Khyber Pakhtunkhwa (in present-day Pakistan) and Zabulistan (present-day Afghanistan).
 In order to restore his position as chief, Khushal challenged the powers of the Mughal emperor Aurangzeb and defeated the Mughal troops in many engagements.
-He was a renowned military fighter who became known as a "Pashtun warrior-poet".
+He was a renowned warrior who became known as a "Pashtun warrior-poet".
 The stand and fight attitude of Khushal was an important stance in Pashtun history, and his opinions and ideas form a new stage in the ideological and intellectual development of the Pashtuns.
 Besides poetry and prose works, Khushal also wrote various translations from Persian and Arabic into Pashto.
 He later died in Tirah area (Now Khyber District).[4]

 Khushal was born in or about 1613 in the Khattak tribe of the Pashtun people.
 He was the son of Malik Shahbaz Khattak from Akora, in the Mughal Empire (now in Nowshera District, Khyber Pakhtunkhwa, Pakistan).
 His grandfather, Malik Akoray, was the first Khattak to enjoy widespread fame during the reign of the Mughal emperor Akbar.
 Akoray moved from Teri (a village in Karak District) to Sarai Akora, the town which Akoray founded and built.
 Akoray cooperated with the Mughals to safeguard the trunk route and was generously rewarded for his assistance.
 The Akor Khels, a clan named after Akoray, still hold a prominent position in the Khattak tribe.
 The Khattak tribe of Khushal Khan now mostly lives in areas of Karak, Kohat, Nowshera, Akora Khattak, Cherat, Peshawar, Mardan and in other parts of the Khyber Pakhtunkhwa.